 Places are awarded to students that demonstrate a true passion for the subject through good grades, attendance and extra-curricular activities.

-Leonardo, a helicopter company, based in Yeovil Somerset, run four one-week work experience programmes, in March, April and July.
+Leonardo is a helicopter company, based in Yeovil Somerset, run four one-week work experience programmes, in March, April and July.

 They offer 2 Work Experience Programmes in helicopters and in electronic defence.
 Leonardo Helicopters is offering a unique opportunity for both GCSE and A-Level students to gain an insight into the design and build of Helicopters at Yeovil.
 A week’s work experience will consist of a mixture of practical and theoretical activities which are designed to give students an overall understanding of engineering and business skills.
 Additionally, part of the week you also achieve a recognised Aerospace Industrial Cadet Award, which is a Prince of Wales initiative.